-AB 705 is a bill signed by the Governor on October 13, 2017.
+Assembly Bill (AB) 705 is a bill signed by the Governor on October 13, 2017.
 The bill requires that a community college district or college maximize the probability that a student will enter and complete transfer-level coursework in English and math within a one-year timeframe and use, in the placement of students into English and math courses, one or more of the following: high school coursework, high school grades, and high school grade point average.

-To be placed in a transfer level math or English course students have the following options:
+To be placed in a transfer-level math or English course, students have the following options:

 - Use self-reported high school GPA, if high school records are unavailable

 We encourage students to talk with a counselor or department advisor about course selection.
-Counselors and department advisors have the ability to recommend transfer-level courses, in lieu of placement test results.

 Please note that all new, nonexempt students are still required to complete the Assessment and Placement components as part of the matriculation process.
 Students may be eligible for the transfer-level English and Math courses effective Spring 2019.
 Please check your placement results myRAM and meet with a counselor to develop your educational plan.